bazuker/fileserver/README.md

+# Go fileserver
-# Simple file server written in Golang
+Simple file server that shares access to a directory on a selected port

 ## Installation
 Build from the source